uamv/glance-that/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.2 =
+* Supporting new dashicons and tagging WP 4.1 compatibility

 = 1.8 =
 * New features include sorting and control of native items.
 Please, note that native items (posts, pages, comments) will need to be manually added after this update.